-I am a 34 year old working mother of two.
+I am a 35 year old working mother of two.
 I live in Vancouver, B.C. – a city which I love but (due to poor weather patterns and crazy real estate prices) am becoming somewhat disdainful of.
-My passions are my kids, writing, interior design and food – definitely food!
+My passions are my kids, writing, interior design and wine – definitely wine!

 Life in your thirties is a grind.
 It really is.
 It was not until recently that I realized that most of us in our thirties are in the same boat…a boat that almost always feels like it is slowly sinking!
 We have debts, kids, mortgages…responsibilities!!
 It can be overwhelming and hard to find what, exactly, is pleasurable about this stage of life.
 The stage we all thought about when we were young as the time when we would “have it all figured out.”
 Well, guess what, we don’t!
 Times are tough, money is tight and the day to day feels like an uphill climb.